sundarenius/get-dir-tree/README.md

 # GET-DIR-TREE

-Get directory files and subfolders tree in JSON of from any path from this was triggered.
+Get files and subfolders tree in JSON format of any directory path.
+This will give you the directory tree from where this was triggered.

 Import as default and the response is a Promise with a complete directory tree as JSON data.